JDLKMR/CTGP-Deluxe-APManual/README.md

 There are YAML options for toggling Base Game courses, DLC courses, CTGP Deluxe courses, and DLC characters (as items).

+Note that release downloads will include two .apworld files.
+They are both the same, just with different names.
+You can pick the one with the name you prefer.

 ## Items
 - Characters (DLC characters toggleable)
 - Vehicles